ProDev998/SPARK/README.md

-# SPARK - Scientific Python Analysis and Ressearch Kit
+# SPARK - Scientific Python Analysis and Research Kit

 Spark is a Python Library that helps developers perform scientific calculations.